 De Martino Single-Vineyard Bottlings

 De Martino have made some lovely bottlings of two old vineyards.
-El Léon, near Melosal near the coastal mountain range, about 65km from the coast, is a 17ha vineyard planted in 1958 to a density of 3,926 vines/ha on granite soils. mainly carignan, with a little carmenère and malbec.
+El Léon, near Melosal near the coastal mountain range, about 65km from the coast, is a 17ha vineyard planted in 1958 to a density of 3,926 vines/ha on granite soils, mainly carignan, with a little carmenère and malbec.
 Rainfall, almost all in winter, is 750mm.
 La Aguada is 8ha and was planted in 1955, the vines follow the contours of the land in attractive curves.
 It is closer to the sea, 36km, and cooler than El Léon.
 90% is carignan with some malbec and cinsault.
 Soils are 2m deep and composed of granite with some quartz.
 It's a lovely fresh and elegant expression of carignan.

 Undurraga have a 300 ha estate at Cauquenes, of which 140ha is planted.
 They have old-vine carignan, have grafted 10ha of garnacha onto old país roots, and have some new plantings of syrah and mourvèdre too.
 They made a number of lovely bottlings from Maule too in their TH ('Terroir Hunter') range.
 Their carignan is mainly a blend of two vineyards at Cauquenes and Loncomilla.
-In 2014 they launched a 2011 vintage TH Garnacha-Cariñena-Monastrell with, respectively 60%, 25% and 15% of these varieties, which is excellent.
+In 2014 they launched a 2011 vintage TH Garnacha-Cariñena-Monastrell with, respectively 60%, 25% and 15% of these varieties, which was excellent.

 Itata (6,000ha.
 Coelemu is 475km south of Santiago)